iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

-??? note "Some observations on the InferenceService"
+??? note "About the primary `InferenceService`"
-    **Something about target namespace?**
+    *Something about target namespace?*

     Naming the model with the suffix `-0` (and the candidate with the suffix `-1`) simplifies configuration of any experiments.
 Iter8 assumes this convention by default.
 However, any names can be specified.